Resident workers (Local) - Individual income

 Australian Bureau of Statistics (ABS) – Census 2006 and 2011 – by usual residence

 Source: Australian Bureau of Statistics, Census of Population and Housing (opens a new window) 2011.
 Compiled and presented in profile.id by .id (opens a new window), the population experts.

 Compiled and presented in economy.id by .id, the population experts.

-Analysis of the local resident workers individual income levels in Sutherland Shire in 2011 compared to New South Wales shows that there was a higher proportion earning a high income (those earning $1,500 per week or more) and a lower proportion of low income persons (those earning less than $400 per week).
+Analysis of the local labour force individual income levels in Sutherland Shire in 2011 compared to New South Wales shows that there was a higher proportion earning a high income (those earning $1,500 per week or more) and a lower proportion of low income persons (those earning less than $400 per week).

-The major differences between the weekly income of the local resident workers in Sutherland Shire and New South Wales were:
+The major differences between the weekly income of the local labour force in Sutherland Shire and New South Wales were: